ebastler/E80-1800/README.md

 Since jlcpcb usually fails to auto-determine the PCB dimensions: `382 x 160 mm` is the correct size.

+Consider donating me a few bucks if you order boards :)

 ## Features
  - USB-C (you have to widen the cable hole in the case with a file or similar)
  - Full ESD protection